Rjpdude/redux-pods/README.md

 }
 ```

-A state's `resolve` method can be called from anywhere, not just within async function.
+State resolvers can be called from anywhere, not just within async function.
 For example, it can also be called within
 a component's internal callback function:

 ```tsx